Report: Adrian Peterson Arrested At LAX On Suspicion Of Domestic Violence

 Peterson was jailed and given $50,000 bail.
 He was released after posting bond Sunday afternoon.

-A representative for Peterson and his wife, Ashely, said that the two had a verbal argument on the flight, describing what happened as a misunderstanding between husband and wife, ESPN reports.READ MORE: MN Weather: Sunday Snowfall Could Make For Slick Roads After Super Bowl Parties
+A representative for Peterson and his wife, Ashely, said that the two had a verbal argument on the flight, describing what happened as a misunderstanding between husband and wife, ESPN reports.READ MORE: Prosecution Expected To Rest Monday In Civil Rights Trial Over George Floyd's Killing

 Peterson and his wife had been in Los Angeles for events leading up to the Super Bowl, according to posts on his social media accounts.